Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 Edit the list of games and other performance-intensive applications.
 When these apps are active, Encore Tweaks will automatically apply the "Performance" profile.

 ### Save Logs
-Enable this to save Encore daemon logs to internal storage at `/sdcard/encore_log`.
-This log can help with troubleshooting.
+Save Encore daemon logs to internal storage, this log can help with troubleshooting.

 ### Restart Service
-Restarts the Encore daemon to apply changes immediately or refresh the service if it encounters issues.
+Restarts the Encore daemon to refresh the service if it encounters issues.